rllullt/mern-stack-intro/red-bicicletas/README.md

 1. Create the router for bicicletas.
 1. Create methods for listing, creating, eliminating and updating bicicletas by the web.
 1. Review the process of the operations created.

+## Testing

+The jasmine package is used.
+Tests are contained in the ‘spec’ folder.